There are just a few things you need to do before you actually start:

 The main UCC web server does not currently support encrypted data transfer (https/SSL), such as is used by companies for passing secret information or by e-commerce sites for transferring credit card details.
 Secure serving is in use elsewhere within UCC: if you think you may need this service please contact the Webmaster.
 Discussions are ongoing with the Finance Office about enabling web-based credit-card or other payment systems but there is no facility available at the moment.

 The service began unofficially in 1991 when the then Computer Centre started Ireland's first World Wide Web server (the 9th in the world) for use with the then CURIA project (now the CELT project).
 At that time it was already accessible to anyone on the Internet, but in UCC this was limited to users of the old Bureau VAX service, and a few other (Unix) computers with Internet connections.

 In 1994, an ad hoc committee under the chair of Prof Máire Mulcahy requested the Computer Centre to start a formal pilot scheme.
 The takeup increased rapidly during 1995–99 as more and more users were connected to the Internet, and the pilot rapidly developed into a standard service.

 Currently, all staff and postgraduates are entitled to direct access to the Internet from within their own departments.
 Undergraduates have access from public terminal rooms, the Library, the Internet café, and wireless hotspots around the campuses.
 Some departments also provide student labs of their own with external access.
-The Computer Centre is constantly trying to increase the provision of computing facilities for students and staff, but on a campus of this nature, physical space is limited.
+IT Services is constantly trying to increase the provision of computing facilities for students and staff, but on a campus of this nature, physical space is limited.